mxc-commons/MxcRouteGuard/README.md

 MxcRouteGuard
 =============
-Version 0.0.1 Created by Frank Hein and the maxence team
+Version 0.0.1 created by Frank Hein and the mxc-commons team.

+MxcRouteGuard is part of the [maxence openBeee initiative](http://www.maxence.de/mxcweb/index.php/themen/open-business/) by maxence business consulting gmbh, Germany.

 Introduction
 ------------